Continued radio observations of GW170817 3.5 years post-merger: Introduction

 The extended radio follow-up of GW170817 up to 2.1\,years after the merger had shown that the radio emission from the structured jet had faded below typical flux density sensitivities that can be reached with the VLA in a few hours of observing \citep{2020arXiv200602382M}.
-Several theoretical scenarios, however, predict the possible emergence at late times of detectable electromagnetic emission associated with the afterglow of the kilonova ejecta itself \citep[e.g.,][]{2011Natur.478...82N,2019MNRAS.487.3914K,2018ApJ...867...95H,2020MNRAS.495.4981M}.
+Several theoretical scenarios, however, predict the possible emergence at late times of detectable electromagnetic emission associated with the afterglow of the kilonova ejecta itself \citep[e.g.,][]{2011Natur.478...82N,2013MNRAS.430.2121P,2015MNRAS.450.1430H,2019MNRAS.487.3914K,2018ApJ...867...95H,2020MNRAS.495.4981M}.
 Indeed, numerical simulations show that during the NS-NS merger, a modest fraction of a solar mass is ejected from the system, and the total ejecta mass and velocity distribution of such ejecta depend on the total mass, mass ratio, and the nuclear equation of state (EoS) of the compact objects in the binary.
 While optical-UV observations are mostly sensitive to the low-end of the ejecta velocity distribution, radio (and X-rays) can probe the fastest moving ejecta tail, shedding light on whether NS-NS ejecta are broadly distributed in energy and velocity (as simulations seem to suggest) and providing indirect constraints on the nuclear EoS.

 Tentative evidence for a very late-time re-brightening possibly associated with the kilonova afterglow of GW170817 has recently been reported in the X-rays \citep{2020GCN.29055....1H,2021GCN.29375....1H,2020GCN.29038....1T}.
-On the other hand, relatively shallow observations (RMS $\approx4.3\,\mu$Jy) with the VLA at 3\,GHz had reported a lack of radio detection contemporaneous with the X-ray late-time re-brightening \citep{2020GCN.29053....1A}.
+On the other hand, relatively shallow observations (rms $\approx4.3\,\mu$Jy) with the VLA at 3\,GHz had reported a lack of radio detection contemporaneous with the X-ray late-time re-brightening \citep{2020GCN.29053....1A}.
 This radio non-detection was interpreted to be compatible with expectations from the simplest extrapolation of the X-ray excess to the radio band \citep{2020GCN.29053....1A}.
-Here, we use deep VLA observations to show that the lack of a radio detection to much deeper limits constrains kilonova ejecta models to a relatively steep energy-velocity ejecta profile.
+Here, we use much deeper VLA observations to show that the lack of a detection of radio emission in excess to that expected from the structured jet associated with GW170817 constrains kilonova ejecta models to a relatively steep energy-velocity ejecta profile.

 Our work is organized as follows.
 We report our new observations in $\S$\ref{sec:obs}; in $\S$\ref{sec:disc} we discuss our results within the kilonova afterglow model; finally, in $\S$\ref{sec:conc} we conclude with a summary.